Planning For New Residences

 In 1977, the City of Morgan Hill adopted the RDCS.
 The RDCS was originally approved by the City of Morgan Hill voters in response to concerns over the amount and pace of residential growth and the impacts of this growth on City services and infrastructure.
 Measure S, a City initiated ballot measure, was approved by the City of Morgan Hill voters on November 8, 2016 and became effective on March 1, 2017.

 RDCS Competition Manual

 The RDCS Competition Manual contains the criteria and standards that the City of Morgan Hill uses to award residential allotments to projects.
 The Criteria and Standards are consistent with the RDCS ballot measure approved by the voters, the RDCS Ordinance in Division IV of the Morgan Hill Development Code, and with the growth management goals and policies in the General Plan.
-The City Concil adopted Orfinance No. 2280 on September 26, 2018, amending Section III-Competition Criteria, Standards, and Points of the RDCS Competition Manual; and, on September 5, 2018, adopted Resolution No. 18-069 approving Section i, ii, and IV of the Manual.
-The RDCS Compeition Manual is an official City policy document.
+The City Council adopted Ordinance No. 2280 on September 26, 2018, amending Section III-Competition Criteria, Standards, and Points of the RDCS Competition Manual; and, on September 5, 2018, adopted Resolution No. 18-069 approving Section i, ii, and IV of the Manual.
+The RDCS Competition Manual is an official City policy document.

 The RDCS applies to all residential development in the City, except for:

 1. One single-family home on a lot existing as of March 1, 2017;